Almost Cohen-Macaulay and almost regular algebras via almost flat extensions: Almost Cohen-Macaulayness via almost flat extension

 Let $R$ be a Noetherian domain.
 A ring homomorphism $R \to S$ is \textit{generically \'etale}, if its generic fiber is \'etale over $\mathrm{Frac}(R)$, that is to say, $S \otimes_R \mathrm{Frac}(R)$ is a finite product of finite separable extension fields of $\mathrm{Frac}(R)$.

-\begin{corollary} Assume that $S$ is a reduced local algebra which is generically \'etale over a regular local ring $R$ of characteristic $p>0$ and $S_{\infty}$ is module-finite over $R_{\infty}$.
-Then $R_n \to S_n$ is \'etale for sufficiently large $n \ge 0$. \end{corollary}
+\begin{corollary} Assume that $S$ is a reduced local algebra which is generically \'etale over a regular local ring $R$ of characteristic $p>0$.
+Then $S_{\infty}$ is module-finite over $R_{\infty}$ if and only if $R \to S$ is \'etale. \end{corollary}